strimzi/proposals/056-zk-kraft-migration.md

 The ZooKeeper to KRaft migration implementation is defined by [KIP-866](https://cwiki.apache.org/confluence/display/KAFKA/KIP-866+ZooKeeper+to+KRaft+Migration).
 The upstream Apache Kafka community documentation also provides a [ZooKeeper to KRaft Migration](https://kafka.apache.org/documentation/#kraft_zk_migration) guide showing how to run the procedure manually on your cluster.

-One of the main points to highlights is that such a process doesn't support to migrate to a KRaft-based cluster running in "combined" mode:
+One of the main points to highlight is that such a process doesn't support to migrate to a KRaft-based cluster running in "combined" mode:

 * Cannot migrate from a ZooKeeper based configuration to having a cluster with nodes hosting both controller and broker (so actually reducing the number of nodes by removing the ZooKeeper ones).
 * The migration works by having ZooKeeper nodes to be replaced by new KRaft controller nodes.